jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 This is on MacBook running Ubuntu in VM.
 These are way better numbers than what you'll see on most network drives, e.g. "the cloud".

-In otherwords if you have very cheap hardware on AWS you will not see numbers this high.
+In other words, if you have very cheap hardware on AWS you will not see numbers this high.

 The DB was seeded with 20,000 entries.